Magic Mushrooms In Religious Ceremonies – Legal or Not?

 On the side of persons who want to use these kinds of substances in their religious ceremonies for psychedelics and religion use, the gist of the argument goes like this: according to the First Amendment to the United States Constitution, citizens have freedom of religion (see full text of the First Amendment below).
 Thus, if part of that religion involves the consumption of a scheduled substance for ancient mushroom rituals, participants should be exempt from negative legal consequences.
 There are numerous examples of hallucinogens in religion use in history for perspective in mushroom mythology.

-➢ Psilocybin law is not yet totally settled between all states for legality of use purposes in the United States of America.
+➢ Are psilocybe spores legal is an area of psilocybin law that’s not yet totally settled between all states for legality of use purposes in the United States of America.

 Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.First Amendment

 At first glance, it seems pretty cut and dry for psychedelic mushroom spores legality perspective if your religious beliefs involve the ritual use of a given substance, you should be able to use said substance and do so protected under the rights granted to you by the Constitution.

 However, those on the other side of the argument—often lawmakers—might point out that just because you say a particular activity is a part of your religion, doesn’t mean that it supersedes all other laws.
 Extreme examples such as human sacrifice tend to be bandied about (something which is obviously illegal and, to this author’s knowledge, has never been petitioned by a religious group to grant an exemption for).

 Is Psilocybin Legal for Religious Purposes?
 The Answer Remains Predictably Murky